stackbit-projects/silvestru-site-f4da8/about.md

 Although those may be noble goals, they are just words.

-But beyond words lies our actions - our work.
+But I'd rather you judge me by my actions than my words.

+Quite the pickle - I know - seeing that I'm a copywriter...

+Ah alright

+You want values and principles?

-What I’m interested in, and I hope that you are as well, is **doing the work and doing it well**.
+**Do the work and do it well**.

-Doing it in such a way that people remember you.
+Do it so that people remember you.

-Going the whole hog, including the postage.
+> Go the whole hog, including the postage.

 Short story to illustrate my point: